NhanKhangJ/BACK-PROJECT/readme.md

 only tell the model what to do, the respone based on the model return. handling user request and what to do on failure or success

+in this project the routes will be your controler

 PROJECt
 alot thing to setup: